If you’ve suffered an injury after a workplace accident, you may be confused about what to do next.

-In any of the following situations, having a workplace accident lawyer can help you get a much more favorable outcome.
+In any of the following situations, having an Austin workplace accident lawyer can help you get a much more favorable outcome.

 After experiencing a work accident, you need to notify your employer as soon as possible.
 Once you have notified the employer, they must contact their insurance company and file a claim.

 If your employer does not act quickly enough, this can negatively affect you.
-A hurt at work lawyer can help get the process going to get you the benefits you need as soon as possible.
+A workplace injury lawyer can help get the process going to get you the benefits you need as soon as possible.